 Criminal Background Check and Drug Screening

-An offer of acceptance to the VCU School of Nursing (SON) is conditioned upon the successful completion of a criminal background check (CBC) and drug screening.
-Students are also required to complete this process upon program re-entry subsequent to a leave of absence, program withdrawal or program separation greater than thirty consecutive days.
+An offer of acceptance to the VCU School of Nursing (SON) is contingent upon the successful completion of a criminal background check (CBC) and drug screening and is required prior to matriculation into the nursing program.
+Students are also required to complete this process upon program re-entry subsequent to a leave of absence, program withdrawal or program separation.

-After enrollment, all students must report any felony, misdemeanor, or court martial charges and convictions to the Director of Student Success, which occur during their enrollment within 10 business days of occurrence.
+After enrollment, all students must report any felony, misdemeanor, or court martial charges and convictions which occur during their enrollment to the Assistant Dean, Office of Student Success within 10 business days of occurrence.
 For criminal charges, a review committee will consider the nature of the underlying conduct resulting in the charge and make the determination as to whether to suspend the student pending resolution of the criminal proceeding.
 Criminal charges, by themselves, will not necessarily warrant denial of continued enrollment.
+Conviction of or failure to report a criminal offense may prevent a student from completing required clinical training experiences and/or result in dismissal or suspension from the program.
+It is the responsibility of the student to provide documentation of the final adjudication to the aforementioned administrators.

 The SON requires CBC and drug screening for all students prior to enrollment.
-Background checks and drug screening are conducted to ensure that nursing students are competent, safe, and trustworthy to engage in clinical rotations and other critical aspects of the programs.
+Background checks and drug screening are conducted to ensure that nursing students are able to engage in clinical rotations and other critical aspects of the programs.

 The SON also conducts the screenings to: